Cultural Critique

 Cultural Critique is a quarterly peer-reviewed academic journal published across the fields of cultural studies, literary theory, political science, philosophy, and sociology.
 It was founded in 1985 and is published by the University of Minnesota Press.
-The journal is currently edited by John Mowitt, Cesare Casarino, Simona Sawhney and Maggie Hennefeld.
+The journal is currently edited by John Mowitt, Cesare Casarino, Simona Sawhney, Maggie Hennefeld and Frieda Ekotto.

 Abstracting and indexing

 The journal is abstracted and indexed in the following bibliographic databases: